yumnah3/Interpretable-Breast-Cancer-Diagnosis/README.md

-# Project Name

-Interpretable Solutions for Breast Cancer Diagnosis with Grammatical Evolution and Data Augmentation
 ## About The Project

-[While post-hoc interpretability techniques such as SHAP and LIME have been used with some success on so-called black box models, the use of inherently understandable models makes such endeavours more fruitful.
+While post-hoc interpretability techniques such as SHAP and LIME have been used with some success on so-called black box models, the use of inherently understandable models makes such endeavours more fruitful.
 This paper addresses these issues by demonstrating how a relatively new synthetic data generation technique, STEM, can be used to produce data to train models produced by Grammatical Evolution (GE) that are inherently understandable.
 STEM is a recently introduced combination of the Synthetic Minority Over-sampling Technique (SMOTE), Edited Nearest Neighbour (ENN), and Mixup; it has previously been successfully used to tackle both between-class and within-class imbalance issues.
 We test our technique on the Digital Database for Screening Mammography (DDSM) and the Wisconsin Breast Cancer (WBC) datasets.

 ## Prerequisites

-PyCaret
-GRAPE
-AutoRank
+PyCaret, GRAPE, AutoRank

 ## Cite our work
 If you utilize the code, kindly acknowledge the paper in any resulting publications.